-Hello and welcome.
-I’m Megan Olson Hunt, an Assistant Professor of Statistics in the Department of Natural and Applied Sciences (Mathematics Unit) at the University of Wisconsin-Green Bay.
-In the spring of 2014, I graduated with my PhD in biostatistics from the University of Pittsburgh.
-Prior to that, I earned two Bachelor’s degrees from Winona State University in Minnesota, spanning the areas of mathematics, secondary mathematics education, psychology and statistics.
-During undergrad, I had a great math summer research opportunity that took me to Rutgers and Charles University in Prague, Czech Republic.
+Hello and welcome – I’m Megan Olson Hunt, an Associate Professor of Statistics in the Mathematics and Statistics Unit at the University of Wisconsin-Green Bay.
+In 2014, I graduated with my PhD in biostatistics from the University of Pittsburgh.
+Prior to that, I earned two Bachelor’s degrees from Winona State University in Minnesota, spanning the areas of mathematics, secondary mathematics education, psychology, and statistics.
+While at Winona, I participated in a summer math Research Experience for Undergraduates that took me to Rutgers University and Charles University in Prague, Czech Republic.
 For two years after undergrad, I taught math at high schools in New Zealand (Rotorua and Auckland for those of you in the know).
-I’m originally from Eau Claire, WI and am glad to be back amongst the midwest lakes!
+I’m originally from Eau Claire, WI and am glad to be back amongst the Midwest lakes!

-My dissertation covered theoretical issues with missing discrete data, which I’m still working on at present.
-I’ve also developed a variation of sparse partial least squares (SPLS), which is a variable-selection tool for high-dimensional problems (often found in neuroscience, genetics, etc.).
-In the applied realm, I enjoy working on environmental studies, as I have a personal interest in ecology/conservation/sustainability.
-I also provide data analysis for a range of other researchers, including epidemiologists, physical therapists, psychologists and computer scientists.
+My dissertation involved theoretical issues with missing discrete data, which I still work on at present.
+I also developed a variation of sparse partial least squares (SPLS), which is a variable-selection tool for high-dimensional problems (often found in neuroscience, genetics, etc.).
+In the applied realm, I enjoy working on studies involving environmental issues (air pollution, soil quality, species diversity, etc.), as I have personal interest in ecology/conservation/sustainability.
+I also provide data analysis for a (very) broad range of other researchers, including epidemiologists, physical therapists, geologists, human biologists, psychologists, and computer scientists, amongst others.

-When I’m not “professing,” I love volunteering at the Bay Beach Wildlife Sanctuary, where I can get my hands dirty and interact with animals I otherwise never would: woodchucks, bats, skunks, opossums, various birds of prey, snakes and cute baby squirrels and birds.
-I’m also a member of the Board of Directors for New Leaf Market, which is a food co-op we hope to open in the Green Bay area within the next two years!
-While in Pittsburgh, I volunteered for five years for Steel City Greyhounds, which places retired racing greyhounds into homes.
-One of my retired girls, Paws, is in the photo above (she’d like some of my ice cream).
+Outside of work, I enjoy volunteering at the Bay Beach Wildlife Sanctuary, where I can get my hands dirty and interact with amazing animals like woodchucks, bats, skunks, porcupines, birds of prey, snakes, and cute baby squirrels and rabbits.
+I also served for three years as the Secretary of the Board of Directors for New Leaf Market, a food co-op we hoped to open in the Green Bay area.
+While in Pittsburgh, I volunteered for five years with Steel City Greyhounds, an amazing organization that places retired racing greyhounds into homes.

-At UWGB, I love teaching applied and theoretical statistics courses of all levels and working with other faculty on interesting projects important to the Green Bay area.
-I’m particularly concerned with water health given the history of this region and my preoccupation with being on/in/near water (which should be quite apparent from my cover photos, all of which I’ve taken in either Wisconsin, New Zealand or California).
-I’m excited about sustainability initiatives in/around Green Bay and being a part of the broadening awareness and activism.
+At UWGB, I enjoy teaching theoretical and applied statistics courses of all levels, and working with other faculty on interesting projects important to the Green Bay area.
+I’m especially excited about the evolving sustainability initiatives around Green Bay, and being a part of this broadening awareness and activism.

 – Dr. Olson Hunt